AriooGN/coe428/README.md

 # coe428
-my labs for coe428.
-Please do not copy as that would be a breach of policy 60.
+This repository contains my laboratory projects for the COE428 course.
+Please note that these materials are provided for reference and educational purposes only.
+Copying or reproducing any part of this content is strictly prohibited and would violate Policy 60.
+Your respect for academic integrity and originality is essential.